 Ever heard of the Emerald Pools in Popran National Park?
-Less than 2 hours from Sydney, it’s one of the sweetest wild swimming spots in the state.
+Less than two hours from Sydney, it’s one of the sweetest wild swimming spots in the state.
 Hands down!

 - The emerald waters

 - The Aussie bush – there’s nothing better

 - A perfect lazy adventure

 My housemate Joelle and I had decided to chill for the weekend, but when Saturday came around and the sun was shining we knew we had to escape somewhere, at least for a little while.